 For UK entrepreneurs there will be restrictions in the future in selling products and services in mainland Europe.
 The Brexit supporters will be saying that new opportunities will now exist in the United States and in India and China.
 So the fact that you lose some access into European Union countries will be more than offset by these deals we’re going to get into with other countries.

 What does Brexit mean for my customs matters?

 At the moment, the United Kingdom (UK) still belongs to the EU.
 However, this will change; the UK will leave the EU.

-In Brussels, the EU and the UK are currently negotiating on a workable transition period and a trade deal.
-When there is a ”hard Brexit” there will not be any transition phase – the effects of Brexit will be immediate.
+In Brussels, the EU and the UK are currently negotiating on a trade deal.
+While there is a transition period now, there is still a ”hard Brexit” option if no agreements are reached by 31st of December.
 Consequently, prepare yourself for this as well as possible.

 When the UK departs the EU, different customs laws will apply

 What does this mean in real terms?
 The following will apply after Brexit, declaring goods you import from the UK, or export to the UK.